 Menu

-What is QMED?
+What Is QMED?
 Qualified Member of the Engine Department

 QMED is a key role in a vessel's engine department.
 Learn about the 5 QMED ratings and the steps to qualify for each.